zhilongjia/untility/README.md

 =======

-Untility: useful untilities in Linux. auc.awk, k2pdfopt, knit and monitorMemory.pl were download from Internet.
+Untility: useful untilities in Linux. auc.awk, k2pdfopt, knit and monitorMemory.pl were downloaded from Internet.